Fake vaccine pass allegations: Police swoop on signwriter's address

 In October 2020, Solvander's son James Harrison Solvander, 33, was jailed for more than five years over the death of a father who died out biking with his daughter during the first coronavirus nationwide lockdown.

-Drugged driver Solvander crashed into 48-year-old Clint Hoeben and his 14-year-old daughter as they cycled near Fernside in North Canterbury on April 2, 2020.
+Drugged driver Solvander crashed into Clint Hoeben, 48, and his daughter, 14, as they cycled near Fernside in North Canterbury on April 2, 2020.

 Hoeben was killed and his daughter suffered minor injuries.